kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson1_Writing_Queries_with_UNION_Operator.md

 SELECT
     FORMAT(GETDATE(), 'MMMM yyyy') AS ReportPeriod,
     'Employee Metrics' AS Category,
-    'Average BaseSalary' AS Metric,
+    'Average e.BaseSalary' AS Metric,
     FORMAT(AVG(e.BaseSalary), 'C') AS Value,
     'Currency' AS Unit
-FROM Employees
+FROM Employees e
 WHERE IsActive = 1

 UNION ALL